KeithBillings/EmployeeTrackerCLI/README.md

  * [Questions](#questions)

-## Deployment

 ## Usage

-This is a demonstration of how a user can use databases from CLI to access, create, or delete information.
+This is a demonstration of how a user can use databases from CLI to access, create, or delete information on a database.

 ## Screenshot